Best Water Playgrounds and Sprinkler Parks in NYC and on Long Island

 Neighborhood: Battery Park City

-This unique water play area has it all with unique structures everywhere.
+This unique water play area in New York has it all with awesome structures everywhere.
 From a dodo bird sculpture dripping water to a sprinkler area spewing water, there is adventure everywhere you turn.

 Pearl Street Playground, photo via NYC Parks